-An administrative decision is an operational decision made by an Officer in the performance of their day-to-day duties or an individual Cabinet Member which gives effect to, or implements, an Executive, Non-Executive or Key Decision which has already been taken.
+An administrative decision is an operational decision made by an Officer in the performance of their day to duties or a decision made by an Officer which implements or gives effect to an Executive, Non-Executive or Key Decision which has already been made.
 An Officer making an administrative decision:-

-- 7.7.1 Does not need to prepare or publish a formal report, but should ensure consultation is undertaken where appropriate; - 7.7.2 Does not have to maintain a record of administrative decisions for the purpose of 2012 Regulations (see above at 4) or the 2014 Regulations (see above at 5) but must retain a record of decisions, with reasons, for audit purposes; - 7.7.3 Must ensure those who need to know of the decision are promptly informed of it.
+7.1 Does not need to prepare or publish a formal report, but should ensure consultation is undertaken where appropriate;

+- 7.2 Does not have to maintain a record of administrative decisions for the purpose of 2012 Regulations (see above at 4) or the 2014 Regulations (see above at 5) but must retain a record of decisions, with reasons, for audit purposes; - 7.3 Must ensure those who need to know of the decision are promptly informed of it.